tsfrt/deployment-metrics/readme.md

 verify that your imgpkg bundles are present in your registry

-Update the package repo to use the image reference that you defined above:
+Modify the package repo to use the image reference that you defined above:

 ```yaml

 ---